• Skip to main content

 • Cook this mixture until it curdles and you get a greenish whey.
 This will take 3-4 minutes.

-• Remove from heat and pour the mixture into a sieve lined with cheesecloth.
+• Pour the mixture into a sieve lined with cheesecloth.
 Make sure the sieve is placed on top of a bowl to catch the whey.

 Save the whey for later use.